Tim Kehoe: Author

 Kehoe was the author of the Vincent Shadow series published by Little, Brown and Company.
 Eleven-year-old Vincent Shadow dreamed of being a toy inventor.
 He had notebooks full of ideas: bubbles that carried sound, rockets that pop into kites, and a football that would rather bite than be caught.
 Unfortunately, the secret attic lab where Vincent built his prototypes had seen more disasters than triumphs.
 But a chance encounter with eccentric toy inventor Howard G. Whiz, and the discovery of long-lost inventions by one of the world's greatest scientists would change Vincent's life forever.

 Kehoe also authored the forthcoming middle-grade thriller Furious Jones and the Assassin's Secret.
-Furious Jones’s dad is a world-famous thriller writer, an all around Hemingway-esque tough-guy.
+Furious Jones’s dad is a famous thriller writer, an all-around Hemingway-esque tough guy.
 His dad was brutally murdered onstage one week before the release of his latest book.
 Furious had a front row seat to the killing.
-Now an orphan, Furious is set to inherit a small fortune and massive trouble.
-But, after spending time with a secret copy of his dad’s soon-to-be-released book, Furious decides to stop running and start chasing.
+Now an orphan, Furious is set to inherit a small fortune and a lot of trouble.
+But after spending time with a secret copy of his dad’s soon-to-be-released book, Furious decides to stop running and start chasing.